-All the continents were joined together in the coal cycle.
-The name of this combined land area was named Pangea.
-The rest of the earth was covered by a vast ocean called Panthalassa.
-Pangea was a small continental ocean on the horizontal.
-In the Proto-Great Age, Australia, Antarctica, the Indian peninsula, Africa and South America were together called the Gondwanaland of the southern group.
-On the other hand, North America, Europe, and Asia were the land parts of the northern group, Laurasia.
-Between the land parts of these two groups was the Tethys sea.
+During the coal cycle, all continents were joined together.
+The name given to this combined land area was Pangea, while the rest of the earth was covered by a vast ocean called Panthalassa.
+Pangea was a small continental ocean horizontally.
+In the Proto-Great Age, Australia, Antarctica, the Indian peninsula, Africa, and South America were called the Gondwanaland of the southern group, while North America, Europe, and Asia were the land parts of the northern group, Laurasia.
+The Tethys sea was situated between the land parts of these two groups.

-The combined land parts of these two groups were named Pangea.
 Wegener made it clear that the present continents were interconnected as one wide part.
-Apart from this, Wegener also assumed that the South Pole was located near the southern coast of Africa, but the current distribution of continents is due to the breakup and displacement of Pangea.
-Due to displacement force, Wegener said the effect of differential gravitational force on Siel.
-Due to this force, the continents were shifted in two directions, one due to the effect of the difference in gravity, the continental displacement towards the equator, and due west due to tidal.
-Thus it is seen that the land part of Africa and the European group was displaced by the influence of the first power, as a result of which the distribution of land and water part is seen on the earth’s surface in the present era.
-Not only this, but the said scholar has also tried to show which part of Pangea broke apart under his continental displacement hypothesis.
+Additionally, he assumed that the South Pole was located near the southern coast of Africa, but the current distribution of continents is due to the breakup and displacement of Pangea.
+Wegener said that the continents were shifted in two directions due to displacement force, one due to the effect of the difference in gravity, the continental displacement towards the equator, and the other due west due to tidal force.

 Criticisms by Scholars

 Opponents of the hypothesis have presented the following points: